Kentucky Pick 4 In the Kentucky Pick 4 lottery game, you can pay ... | Channels for Pearson+

 1

-Step 2: Calculate the probability of losing on a single ticket.
-The probability of losing is the complement of the probability of winning, which is given by P(losing) = 1 - P(winning).
+Step 2: Calculate the probability of winning.
+Since there is only one winning combination out of the total possible combinations, the probability of winning on a single ticket is given by P(win) = 1 / (10^4).

-Step 3: Recognize that the problem involves repeated independent trials.
-If you play the game once every day for 365 days, the probability of no wins in 365 days is the probability of losing every single day.
-Since the trials are independent, the probability of losing every day is the product of the probability of losing on each day.
+Step 3: Determine the number of days played in a year.
+The problem states that the game is played once every day in a year with 365 days.
+Therefore, the total number of games played in a year is 365.

-Step 4: Use the formula for the probability of no wins in 365 days: P(no wins) = P(losing)^365.
-Substitute the value of P(losing) from Step 2 into this formula.
+Step 4: Use the formula for the mean number of wins.
+The mean number of wins in a given number of trials is calculated as μ = n * P(win), where n is the number of trials (365 days) and P(win) is the probability of winning on a single ticket.

 Verified video answer for a similar problem: